MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 2. Drag the object to the appropriate box below the instructional text.
 For example, to add an image or video, drag the image or video to the **Image or video** box.
 To add a 3D part or an object from the 3D toolkit, drag it to one of the **3D parts** boxes.

    ![Create a step with the Step card](media/drag-object.PNG "Create a step with the step card")

+  >[!TIP]
+  >Try to stick to one type of content (image, video, or 3D object) per step.
+Too much media or 3D content can be overwhelming to the operator and too time-consuming to absorb.
+Think about what type of content gets the point across best.

 ### Import a custom 3D model to use as a 3D part<a name="import"></a>